Skip to Content

-Welcome to my journey to making the best no-knead bread with professional results! - The art of baking bread has been what I've been doing for over 6 years.
-However, I started exploring the no-knead bread recipes about four years ago, and since then, I have successfully created no-knead sandwich bread, no-knead bread rolls, no-knead french bread, no-knead garlic rolls, and now no-knead potato sandwich bread!
+I've been baking bread for over 10 years.
+However, I started exploring the no-knead bread recipes about 8 years ago.
+Since then, I have successfully created no-knead sandwich bread, no-knead bread rolls, no-knead French bread, no-knead garlic rolls, and now no-knead potato sandwich bread!

 Can I make one loaf?

 This recipe yields two loaves, but you can divide the recipe in two if you want one loaf.
-Although, I recommend making the two loaves because it disappears quickly.
+Although I recommend making the two loaves because it disappears quickly.

 That said, this bread is very indulgent, and if care is not taken, you will end up demolishing a whole loaf when it comes out of the oven, like we sometimes do, because who can resist fresh warm bread with butter!